The logistics sector regulates and manages the complex area of movement of supplies of materials and goods around the world.

 Leaner and more flexible companies in the future of logistics

-Franchising in the logistics sector, between strategic role and business opportunity
+Franchising in the logistics sector, strategic role and business opportunities

 Subscribe to the Newsletter and stay updated